Skip to main content

 Objective:

-To provide insight into the neurophysiological mechanisms of psychic functions in the human brain, to analyse the biological origin of instinct, motivation, emotion, memory, attention, and consciousness, allowing to understand the phenomena and regularities of psychology.
-To promote students' skills to work both independently in information selection and in a group.
+To provide insight into the neurophysiological mechanisms of psychological functions in the human brain.
+Also, to build an understanding of the biological origins of reflexes, motivation, emotions, memory, attention, and consciousness, allowing the understanding of how these functions manifest in the human psychology.
+To promote students' skills to work both independently and in a group to gather information, analyse it and to present it in a written format and verbally.

 Topic Layout (Full-Time)